Last updated on November 15th, 2021

 In manufacturing plants or construction sites, overexertion injuries are primarily physical.
 Workers may suffer from these types of injuries from extended hours of nonstop lifting, pushing, pulling, carrying, or hauling activities at work.

 Workers must make sure that they take regular adequate breaks during their work hours.
-That’s the only sure way to prevent overexertion injuries in any workplace, although specialist equipment should also help.
+That’s the only sure way to prevent overexertion injuries in the workplace, although specialist equipment should also help.

 Hazardous materials are routinely used in many industries.
 While their use may be necessary in these industries, without adequate protective measures workers are at risk of toxic exposure.
 In some cases the exposure may be due to an accident while handling the material, in other cases, the exposure may be slow and unnoticeable until it is too late.